llfbandit/record/record/README.md

 \* AAC is streamed with raw AAC with ADTS headers, so it's directly readable through a file!
 1. Bluetooth telephony device link (SCO) is automatically done but there's no phone call management.
 2. Unsupported on legacy Android recorder.
-3. Sample rate output is determined by your settings in OS.
-Bit depth is likely 32 bits.

 ## Usage